cstafie/kyss/README.md

 ## alpha release

+- handle issue with flash empty
 - move onto next square
+- handle issue with rename after game start
 - provide user feedback when tile is played
-- handle issue with flash empty
-- handle issue with rename after game start
-- add game type without tilebars
+- add game type without tile bars
 - instructions on how to play (potentially in a menu)

 ---

--
 - socket disconnect issue?
 - modal or page for game name and settings
 - fix local dev issues